Raid on Choiseul: Raid

-Following the extraction of Bigger's force, the US command began considering withdrawing Krulak's marines from Choiseul.
-The Japanese, realizing the small size of the force confronting them, had adopted increasingly aggressive patrols towards Vagara, where further patrol clashes had occurred on November 1.
-Information gathered by Seton from local inhabitants indicated that the Japanese had amassed 800 – 1,000 men in Sangigai, while other troops were being concentrated to the north of the marine base at Voza.
-In consultation with Seton, Krulak made preparations to move across the island if his base was cut off from the beach, but ultimately the US commanders decided to withdraw the marines before this took place.
-The marines then withdrew from the island aboard three LCI landing craft in the morning of November 4, following the successful lodgment of Allied troops at Cape Torokina.
-To cover their withdrawal, a mine field was laid and other booby traps were set; while the marines loaded their supplies and equipment, several explosions were heard as Japanese patrols entered the minefield.
-After embarkation, the marines returned to Vella Lavella, escorted by five PT boats under the command of Lieutenant Arthur H. Berndston.
+Following the extraction of Bigger's force, the US command began considering withdrawing Krulak's Marines from Choiseul.
+The Japanese, realizing the small size of the force confronting them, had adopted increasingly aggressive patrols towards Vagara, where further patrol clashes had occurred on 1 November.
+Information gathered by Seton from local inhabitants indicated that the Japanese had amassed 800 – 1,000 men in Sangigai, while other troops were being concentrated to the north of the Marine base at Voza.
+In consultation with Seton, Krulak made preparations to move across the island if his base was cut off from the beach, but ultimately the US commanders decided to withdraw the Marines before this took place.

+The Marines withdrew from the island aboard three LCI landing craft in the morning of 4 November following the successful lodgment of Allied troops at Cape Torokina.
+To cover their withdrawal, a mine field was laid and other booby traps were set; while the Marines loaded their supplies and equipment, several explosions were heard as Japanese patrols entered the minefield.
+After embarkation, the Marines returned to Vella Lavella, escorted by five PT boats under the command of Lieutenant Arthur H. Berndston.

 Aftermath

-Following the withdrawal of the marine battalion, the Japanese quickly reoccupied Voza, in an effort to re-secure the area to support their continued evacuation operations.
-During the course of the operation, Krulak's battalion, assisted by an Australian coastwatcher and native Choiseul islanders, killed 143 Japanese troops and sank two Japanese barges, losing between 11 and 13 Marines killed, and 15 wounded, in actions later described by Major General Roy Geiger as, "a series of short right jabs designed to throw the enemy off balance and conceal the real power of the left hook to his midriff at Empress Augusta Bay."
+Following the withdrawal of the Marine battalion, the Japanese quickly reoccupied Voza in an effort to re-secure the area to support their continued evacuation operations.
+During the course of the operation, Krulak's battalion killed 143 Japanese troops and sank two Japanese barges, losing between 11 and 13 Marines killed and 15 wounded, in actions later described by Major General Roy Geiger as, "a series of short right jabs designed to throw the enemy off balance and conceal the real power of the left hook to his midriff at Empress Augusta Bay."
 Historian John Miller states that the ultimate impact of the raid on the Japanese response to the Allied Bougainville landings is unclear based on Japanese sources, although it is unlikely that the "diversion confirmed ...[the] belief that southern Bougainville was the main Allied objective".
 John Costello, however, points out that following the raid the Japanese moved thousands of reinforcements to Choiseul.
 Intelligence information captured during the raid also assisted Allied naval commanders to identify minefields around Cape Torokina, and conversely to mine areas that the Japanese believed free from mines.
-The withdrawal of the marines confused the local Choiseul Islanders who had worked to assist them; nevertheless, the Australian coastwatcher, Seton, remained on Choiseul after the raid, assisting with locating several targets for Allied dive bombers to attack.
+The withdrawal of the Marines confused the local Choiseul Islanders who had worked to assist them; nevertheless, Seton remained on Choiseul after the raid, assisting with locating several targets for Allied dive bombers to attack.
 He left the island in mid-to-late 1944.